chanthan168/Classic-Arcade-Game-Clone/README.md

 * This is a game which built a player and 3 bugs.
 The purpose of this game is player to reach the water side by avoiding getting hit by the bugs.

 ## Instructions
-* Click on "Clone or Download" on this repository page and download it as ZIP.
+* Click on "Clone or Download" on this repository page and download it as zip.
 Extract the folder content and open "index.html" to run the game.

 ## Challenge
 * Player has 3 times for playing a game to get score.